In many

 on scuba.
 This means that the reefs and macro life are that much

 more untouched.
-Gorgeous nudibranchs like Ghiselin's Chromodorid
+Gorgeous nudibranchs like Felimare californiensis

-porterae), Navanax (Navanax inermis) and Three Lined
+(Felimare californiensis), Porter's Chromodorid (Felimare porterae), Navanax (Navanax inermis) and Three Lined

 Also frequently encountered are California Scorpionfish (Scorpaena